wp-plugins/ban-hammer/readme.txt

 Also credits to WP-Deadbolt, for making me think about SQL and TTC for StopForumSpam integration.

 MASSIVE credit to Travis Hamera for the StopForumSpam/cURL fix!

+= 1.3 =
+** 08 July, 2010 **

+* Pulling out the WPMU stuff that's never going to happen now that it's MultiSite and doesn't work.

 = 1.2 =
 **08 November, 2009**